klee/klee.github.io/tutorials/index.md

 4. [Keygenning with KLEE and Hex-Rays](https://gitlab.com/Manouchehri/Matryoshka-Stage-2/blob/master/stage2.md): A beginners explanation of using symbolic execution to solve a small binary's pseudocode.
 5. [Keygenning With KLEE](https://doar-e.github.io/blog/2015/08/18/keygenning-with-klee/): A more in-depth guide to using KLEE to solve larger binaries.
 6. [Testing Coreutils]({{site.baseurl}}/tutorials/testing-coreutils/): In-depth description of how to use KLEE to test GNU Coreutils.
+7. [Using symbolic environment]({{site.baseurl}}/tutorials/using-symbolic/): Guide with examples on how to use the symbolic environment such as symbolic files and command-line arguments for the program under test.